-NordVPN provides its customers with fast speeds and utilizes a range of protocols, including the advanced IKEv2/IPsec protocol, giving Mac users much more choice and control compared to its competitors.
-OpenVPN offers additional security, the Wireguard protocol ensures some of the fastest VPN connection speeds, and the NordLynx protocol, which is designed by Nord, provides network speed and user security.
+NordVPN provides its customers with fast speeds and offers a range of protocols, giving Mac users much more choice and control compared to its competitors.
+OpenVPN offers additional security and the proprietary NordLynx protocol provides network speed and user security.

 NordVPN provides high-quality support to its macOS customers.
 There is a 24/7 live chat option with support available in several languages, including English, French, and German.
 While NordVPN is one of the most costly VPN providers, the price is reflective of its high-quality features.